 The new tourist visa system aims to streamline UAE visa requirements for every nationality, as it is intended to be available for citizens from everywhere in the world.

-Tourist operators in the United Arab Emirates are already optimistic that the new visa will boost tourism in the country, but are waiting for more information to determine the extent to which it will help the economy.
+Tourist operators in the United Arab Emirates are already optimistic that the new visa will boost tourism in the country.

 Some have also speculated that the market for investment in tourist apartments in the UAE will open up for the first time now that foreign citizens will be able to spend more time in the country with the new visa.